pytorch/ao/torchao/prototype/low_bit_optim/README.md

 - It is recommended not to `torch.compile()` your whole model when `CPUOffloadOptimizer` is used, as it prevents us from interleaving gradient device-to-host transfer with backward pass.
 To minimize such impact, you can compile parts of your model separately.
 - CPU optimizer step is often the bottleneck when optimizer CPU offload is used.
 To minimize the slowdown, it is recommended to (1) do full BF16 training (instead of AMP), so that parameters, gradients, and optimizer states are in BF16; and (2) give GPU more work per optimizer step (e.g. larger batch size with activation checkpointing, gradient accumulation).

 Benchmark done for `timm/vit_giant_patch14_dinov2.lvd142m` (1.1B params), eager mode, full BF16 training, on 4070Ti SUPER, Ryzen 5600, DDR4 RAM.
+DeepSpeed is untuned.

 Adam offload           | Speed (bs=8) | Max memory (bs=8) | Speed (bs=16) | Max memory (bs=16)
 -----------------------|--------------|-------------------|---------------|-------------------